When An Electric Vehicle Catches Fire, It Makes Headlines. A Petrol Car Catching Fire Is Not As Exciting News Because It Is Commonplace!

 No one really knows.
 There have been very few incidents and limited data to make an informed conclusion.
-However, in April this year, a Tesla Model S caught fire while parked in a garage in Shanghai.
-Unlike most cases of EVs on fire, the Model S in Shanghai had not been involved with an accident or collision.
+However, in April 2019, apparently a Tesla Model S caught fire while parked in a garage in Shanghai.
+Unlike most cases of electric vehicles on fire, the Tesla Model S in Shanghai had not been involved with an accident or collision.

 ‘[The] Reality is a Tesla, like most electric cars, is over 500% *less* likely to catch fire than combustion engine cars, which carry massive amounts of highly flammable fuel.
 Why is this never mentioned?’– @elonmusk